History of Mana Island

 2015 Fairy prion translocation of 100 chicks.
 Forest (Ngahere) gecko released on the island.

 2016 Fairy prion translocation of 100 chicks.
 A gannet (Nigel) builds a nest at the concrete gannet colony.
 FOMI offers a full schedule of guided trips to the island for the first time.
 A self-guided trail with brochure is developed.
 Guide book is published for guides to lead trips.
-Mana Island’s floral diversity enhancement project is completed.
+Mana Island’s floral diversity enhancement report is completed.

 2017 More Ngahere gecko are released.
 A second gannet joins the colony, nicknamed Norman, but he only stays a short while.
 A flax trial is set up to monitor the impact of the flax weevil.
 Three new gannets join the colony in December.
 Display panels are installed in the woolshed.

 2018 This year is Friends of Mana Island’s 20th anniversary.
+A series of celebration events were held.
 Nigel, the first gannet to settle on Mana Island, dies in January attracting significant international media attention.
 Waikoko wetland enhancement project is started.
 Work begins on the planned white-faced storm petrel translocation.